 Republican Voter Suppression Efforts Are Targeting Minorities, Journalist Says

 Since the 2010 election, 24 states have implemented new restrictions on voting.
 Alabama now requires a photo ID to cast a ballot.
-Other states, like Ohio and Georgia, have enacted "use-it-or-lose" laws, which strike voters from registration rolls if they have not participated in an election within a proscribed period of time.
+Other states, like Ohio and Georgia, have enacted "use-it-or-lose" laws, which strike voters from registration rolls if they have not participated in an election within a prescribed period of time.

 Mother Jones journalist Ari Berman, author of Give Us the Ballot, says that many of the restrictions are part of a broader Republican strategy to tighten access to the ballot — an effort that was bolstered in 2013 by the Supreme Court's Shelby County v.
 Holder ruling.